J-Mango-19/sam2-video-webui/README.md

 1. run `qsub run.sh`
 2. Wait 300 seconds (5 minutes) for the backend to sync the file with the frontend.
    This is the best solution I could find, see https://docs.crc.nd.edu/general_pages/s/synchronizing_files_afs.html?highlight=i%20o
 3. Run `cat gradio_link.txt`.
-Open this link in a browswer to run the gradio app.
+Open the public link in a browswer to run the gradio app.

 When finished, kill the job by running qdel -j <job_id>